Passage of Humaitá: The chain boom of Humaitá deters Inácio

 Inácio sent Barroso upriver to reconnoitre Humaitá; she reported that the river was indeed blocked by a boom of three parallel chains floating on pontoons.
 The tactical problem now was how to get past the chain boom.

-There was some military knowhow about this.
+There was some military know-how about this.
 According to a professional paper published some years before by the Corps of Royal Engineers in Dublin a heavy steamship could snap almost any chain provided it was moving fast enough; for this reason it was prudent for the defenders to provide three chains − breaking the first reduced the ship's velocity.
 The paper said that a 1,000 ton ship steaming at 15 knots could snap a chain of 2.5-inch round iron links.
 The chain link diameter at Humaitá was not known to the attackers; the largest ironclad (Brasil) was 1,500 tons but her top speed was only 11.3 knots; she would be steaming against an adverse current of up to 3 knots; and not one, but three chains were reported.

 In his memoirs the Brazilian minister of marine wrote they knew that their ships would have to proceed single file in the narrow channel: if the first failed to snap the chain it could neither back up nor turn round, nor get up enough way for a second, successful attempt at the chain.
 The vessels would be trapped under the guns of Humaitá.
 Further, the Brazilians feared that the Paraguayans, who were desperate to get their hands on an ironclad, might try to seize the isolated vessel by human wave boarding tactics (which, indeed, the Paraguayans tried to do more than once on later occasions).
 The snapping method was not tried.

 There were alternative, if heroic, methods of severing a chain boom.
 Sending out a party under the defending guns to cut it with a cold chisel was one.
 Seizing the chain house or blowing it up with gunpowder were others.
 Both methods were urged upon the Brazilians by General Mitre but were not attempted.